o0101/futzz/README.md

 ## Way forward

 What we really want I think is the discriminatory power of the "right" factors, and to weed out the wrong ones.

+## More way forward

+Focus on getting a high recall, and then whittle down those factors to only ones that give maximally relevant results.
+There has to be some set of factors of the query that gives the best results.

+I think one way forward could be based on filtering count all based on min length,

+but another could be based on something like TF-IDF, in other words, score.

+So we count all significant factors.

+And we also generate a lot of factors from the query and count all significant ones.

+We probably already have the score metrics in here to do that.